mesg-foundation/mesg-js/README.md

 #### Register the task

-Last step is to register the task function to MESG.
+The last step is to register the task function with MESG.

-The service should call `MESG.listenTask` with an object containing as key the key of the task, and as value, the task function.
+The service should call `MESG.listenTask` with a containing object as the key of the task, and the task's function as a value.
 In this example, the key is `multiply` and the function is `taskMultiply`

 ```javascript
 MESG.listenTask({